phpinternalsbook/PHP-Internals-Book/Book/php5/build_system/building_extensions.rst

 intrusive), as you will see in a moment.
 Another benefit is that you can update the extension without rebuilding PHP.

 .. [#] We'll explain the difference between a "normal" extension and a Zend extension later in the book.
 For now it
-       suffices to know that Zend extensions are more "low level" (e.g. opcache or xdebug) and hook into the workings of the Zend Engine itself.
+       suffices to know that Zend extensions are more "low level" (e.g. opcache or Xdebug) and hook into the workings of the Zend Engine itself.

 Installing extensions from PECL